 Summary

-Breast compression is a useful technique to keep breast milk flowing during a breastfeed by gently squeezing and compressing the breast.
+Breast compression can be a useful technique to keep breast milk flowing during a breastfeed by gently compressing and releasing the breast.
 Breast compression can increase milk flow, keep a baby feeding longer and, by emptying the breasts more thoroughly, it also helps to increase milk supply.